B. Frank Gordon: American Civil War service

-B. F. Gordon was an early enlistee in the pro-Confederate Missouri State Guard.
+Gordon was an early enlistee in the pro-Confederate Missouri State Guard.
 He became adjutant of the 1st Brigade, 2nd Division of that guard and advanced to major.
 Gordon was severely wounded at the Battle of Wilson's Creek.

 In 1862, Gordon helped Jo Shelby raise a regiment of cavalry in Lafayette County, Missouri.
 On September 12, 1862, this regiment was mustered into service as the 5th Missouri Cavalry Regiment (CSA).
 Shelby became the regiment's colonel while Gordon became its lieutenant colonel.
 When Shelby thereafter began to lead his "Iron Brigade," including the 5th Missouri Cavalry Regiment, Gordon succeeded to command of the regiment.
 On December 7, 1862, the regiment fought at the Battle of Prairie Grove.
 Shelby praised Gordon's courageous conduct in his report on the battle.

 Confederate Brigadier General John S. Marmaduke led a force including Shelby's brigade and Gordon's regiment on two raids into Missouri in early 1863.
 Gordon led Shelby's brigade during the Little Rock Campaign of August and September 1863 while Shelby recovered from a wound.
 Shelby led his brigade, including the 5th Missouri Cavalry now under Gordon's immediate command, on Shelby's Great Raid through Missouri between September 22, 1863, and November 3, 1863.
 Despite his command of a brigade through much of 1863, Shelby was not promoted to brigadier general until December 15, 1863.
 Gordon became full colonel of the 5th Missouri Cavalry when Shelby was promoted to brigadier general on December 15.

 In March and April 1864, Shelby's men harassed and skirmished with the Union Army force under the command of Major General Frederick Steele during his Camden Expedition, part of the Red River Campaign.
 Gordon led more than one charge against the Union forces during Steele's march from Little Rock to Camden, Arkansas.
-On April 25, 1864, Gordon led his regiment at the Battle of Marks' Mills where they captured two Union artillery pieces from the detachment of Union Lieutenant Colonel Francis M. Drake when Shelby's force attacked the Union left wing of the detachment which had been sent from Camden toward Pine Bluff, Arkansas to obtained supplies for Steele's force which was increasingly besieged by gathering Confederate forces at Camden.
+On April 25, 1864, Gordon led his regiment at the Battle of Marks' Mills where they captured two Union artillery pieces from the detachment of Union Lieutenant Colonel Francis M. Drake when Shelby's force attacked the Union left wing of the detachment which had been sent from Camden toward Pine Bluff, Arkansas, to obtained supplies for Steele's force which was increasingly besieged by gathering Confederate forces at Camden.
 The Confederates outnumbered the Union force at Marks' Mills by more than 2 to 1 and overwhelmed it, taking about 1,300 prisoners and about 240 wagons.
 The overall commander of the Confederate cavalry force at Marks' Mills, Brigadier General James Fagan, led the Confederates, including Shelby's command, toward Pine Bluff in an effort to capture the Union supply depot.
 The Confederates did not make it to Pine Bluff due to flooding.
 They also did not return fast enough to cut off Steele's return march to Little Rock or to participate in the Battle of Jenkins' Ferry, the one big engagement during the retreat before the Union troops escaped across the swollen Saline River.